-The Academy will notify the Local Authority of any pupil/student who fails to attend Academy regularly after making reasonable enquiries or has been absent without the Academy's permission for a continuous period of 10 days or more.
-The Academy (regardless of designation) will also notify the Local Authority of any pupil/student who is to be deleted from the admission register because s/he:
+The school will notify the Local Authority of any pupil/student who fails to attend school regularly after making reasonable enquiries or has been absent without the school's permission for a continuous period of 10 days or more.
+The school (regardless of designation) will also notify the Local Authority of any pupil/student who is to be deleted from the admission register because s/he:

-Has been taken out of Academy by their parents and is being educated outside the Academy system (e.g. elective home education).

-□ Has ceased to attend Academy and no longer lives within a reasonable distance of the Academy at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the Academy of the change).

-Displaced because of a crisis e.g. domestic violence or homelessness.

-□ Has been certified by the Academy medical officer as unlikely to be in a fit state of health to attend Academy before ceasing to be of compulsory Academy age, and neither s/he nor his/her parent has indicated the intention to continue to attend the Academy after ceasing to be of compulsory Academy age;

-□ Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the Academy at the end of that period; or

-□ Has been permanently excluded.
+- Has been taken out of school by their parents and is being educated outside the school system (e.g., elective home education); - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change); - Displaced because of a crisis e.g., domestic violence or homelessness; - Has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the school at the end of that period; or - Has been permanently excluded.

-Our Academy will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of children that would be considered 'missing'
+Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of children that would be considered 'missing'.